 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Many of the items in our homes can be poisonous to children.
 Examples are household cleaners, medicines, cosmetics, garden products, and houseplants.
 If these items aren't kept out of reach, your child could swallow, breathe in, or eat these toxins or get them on their skin.
 Young children have the highest risk of poisoning because of their natural curiosity.
 If you have a possible poisoning emergency, call 1-800-222-1222.
 Your call will be routed to the closest poison control center.
 If the person is unconscious, not breathing, or having a seizure, call 911.
 Here are some common items found at home that can cause poisoning.
 Use the following tips to keep dangerous products or items away from children.
 (Products that are poisonous to children can also harm pets.)
-Use the lowest-risk form and the smallest amount of product needed.
-Many poisonings occur when an adult becomes distracted by the doorbell, a telephone, or some other interruption.
-Many are poisonous if they are chewed or ingested.
-And be careful of what you store in your bedside table and other cupboards that are lower than your shoulder height.
-Never store poisonous products in food containers.
-Have the phone numbers to the poison control center or emergency room in several places throughout the house.
-This will help you know how to use the product correctly.
-Lead can sometimes be found in drinking water, foods, and other items in your home.
 Use the following tips to keep dangerous house and garden products away from children.
-Do not keep poisons, such as drain opener, detergent, oven cleaner, or plant food, under your kitchen sink.
-Keep poisons and flammables out of reach of children.
-For example, kerosene, lamp oil, gasoline, and fertilizers are all poisonous when ingested.
-Many products kept in garages also are fire hazards.
 Use the following tips to keep alcohol and medicines away from children.
-This includes vitamins and dietary supplements.
-Aspirin is a common source of childhood poisoning, especially flavored "baby" aspirin.
-All marijuana products, including marijuana that you can eat (edible), are a source of childhood poisoning.
-Some products may look like a harmless snack or candy to your child.
-They contain nicotine.
-If a child swallows nicotine, they can get very ill or die.
-Children like to mimic adult actions.
-They may eat something inappropriate in an attempt to be like you.
-Current as of: October 24, 2023 Author: Ignite Healthwise, LLC Staff Current as of: October 24, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: October 1, 2025 Author: Ignite Healthwise, LLC Staff Current as of: October 1, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Preventing Poisoning in Young Children
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2026 Ignite Healthwise, LLC.Preventing Poisoning in Young Children

 Common items to watch for